 Information on occupations, industry, employment, jobs, regions, business, and the world of work.

 For people interested in learning about a wide range of health careers in NZ

 Overseas Universities and Tertiary Institutions

-The school's Careers Department staff are happy to help with any enquiries.
+The school's Career Counsellor is happy to help with any enquiries.